-0870 Scholarship Awards.
-Amounts paid for scholarships awarded to students to pursue postsecondary educational opportunities.

-0890 Miscellaneous Expenditures.
+- 0870 Scholarship Awards.
+Amounts paid for scholarships awarded to students to pursue postsecondary educational opportunities. - 0890 Miscellaneous Expenditures.
 Amounts paid for goods or services not properly classified in one of the objects included above.
 Payments for refunds of prior year revenues are charged to this account.
 However, do not report here any adjustments made through Colorado Department of Education audits.
-Audit adjustments are recorded as adjustments to revenue (see Revenue Sources 3200).

-Other Uses of Funds.
+Audit adjustments are recorded as adjustments to revenue (see Revenue Sources 3200). - Other Uses of Funds.
 This series of codes is used to classify transactions which are not properly recorded as expenditures to the school district but require budgetary or accounting control.
 These include redemption of principal and interest on long-term debt, housing authority obligations and fund transfers.

-0910 Redemption of Principal.
+- 0910 Redemption of Principal.
 Outlays from current funds to retire serial bonds and long-term loans.

-0911 Long-term Principal.

-0912 Short-term Principal.

-Note: object codes 0910 through 0919, except for 0913, should only be used for voter approved debt

-- O913 Principal on Leases.
-Payments made for capital leases, Certificates of Participation activity and non-voter approved debt.
-See Appendix L, "Capital Leases," for additional information. - 0919 Other Principal. - O920 Housing Authority Obligations.
+0911 Long-term Principal. - 0912 Short-term Principal. - Note: object codes 0910 through 0919, except for 0913, should only be used for voter approved debt - ▶0913 Principal on Financing Arrangements (Leases).
+Payments made for capital financing (leases), Certificates of Participation activity and non-voter approved debt.
+See Appendix L, "Capital Leases," or "Leases, after GASB Statement No. 87" for additional information. - 0919 Other Principal. - O920 Housing Authority Obligations.
 Outlays from current funds to satisfy housing authority obligation of the school district.
 A public school housing authority is a public or quasi-public corporation having power to issue authority bonds for public school purposes, construct public school buildings, lease public school buildings to local public school administrative units or transfer title to such units.
-All expenditures of this nature are classified in this category. - 0940 Payments to Escrow Agents.
-Payments made to institutions through escrow agents acting on behalf of the school district. - O950 Initial Outlay from Capital Lease (Which is not Capital Outlay).
-Initial payments made by the school district from capital leases which do not result in the acquisition of capital equipment or facilities.
-See Appendix L, "Capital Leases." - O960 Payment to Outside Entity.
+All expenditures of this nature are classified in this category. - O940 Payments to Escrow Agents.
+Payments made to institutions through escrow agents acting on behalf of the school district. - ▶ 0950 Initial Outlay from Lease (Which is not Capital Outlay).
+Initial payments made by the school district from leases which do not result in the acquisition of capital equipment or facilities.
+See Appendix L, "Capital Leases," or "Leases, after GASB Statement No. 87".
+For the capital outlay related to a lease acquired under GASB Statement No. 87, see object code 0770. - Payment to Outside Entity.
 Funds that a district must send to the Colorado Division of Vocational Rehabilitation (DVR).
 This payment supports the DVR request for federal government grant award dollars that will be provided to the district.
 School to Work Alliance Program (SWAP) is the state grant program with this type of arrangement.
 Note: The appropriate grant/project code of 3130 must be used in conjunction with this object code. - O970 Special Items.
 This code is used to classify special items in accordance with GASB Statement 34.
 Included are transactions or events within the control of the school district administration that are either unusual in nature or infrequent in occurrence.
 For some districts, this may include termination benefits resulting from workforce reductions; or costs in connection with an early retirement program offered to all employees represented in one or more classes of employees.
 Special items may also include events that are not within the control of the district.
 In the governmental funds, these items should be separately captioned or disclosed. - O971 Extraordinary Items.
 This code is used to classify items in accordance with APB Opinion No. 30 which are transactions or events that are both unusual in nature and infrequent in occurrence.
-For some districts, this may include significant costs related to a natural disaster caused by fire, flood, tornado, hurricane or hail storm; or costs related to an environmental disaster. - 0990 Other Miscellaneous Uses of Funds.
+For some districts, this may include significant costs related to a natural disaster caused by fire, flood, tornado, hurricane or hail storm; or costs related to an environmental disaster.

+0990 Other Miscellaneous Uses of Funds.